OHDSI/webapi-wiki/Atlas-Security.md

 <img src="images/atlas/roles.png">

-You may click on certain role to edit it or press ‘New Role’ button to create new role.
+You may click on certain role to edit it or press `New Role` button to create new role.

-Now you're on 'Role' page.
-Select users which are participated in the role on ‘Users’ tab.
+Now you're on `Role` page.
+Select users which are participated in the role on `Users` tab.

 <img src="images/atlas/role-users.png">

-To define permissions for role members, go to ‘Permissions’ tab.
+To define permissions for role members, go to `Permissions` tab.

 <img src="images/atlas/role-permissions.png">